Frequently Asked Questions

 Our application is designed to elicit information about your experiences.
 We recognize that applicants come from diverse backgrounds and life circumstances, and that meaningful contributions can take many forms.

-If I volunteer with different organizations for different groups with the same characteristics, can I group these into 1 “community involvement” entry?
+If I volunteer with different organizations for different groups with the same characteristics, can I group these into one “community involvement” entry?

 This is a difficult question to answer without specific information.
 Community involvement recognizes belonging and contributions to an identifiable community.
 The verifier listed for each entry will need to verify all contributions described in that entry.
 For some constellations of involvement this may be possible; others may need to be entered separately.
 We encourage you to prioritize quality and meaningful engagements over quantity or many hours of engagement.
-The limit of 0-3 communities is our way of encouraging you to tell us something about yourself by highlighting the most meaningful communities you belong to.
+The requirement of one (and the option of up to 4 additional) communities is our way of encouraging you to tell us something about yourself by highlighting the most meaningful communities you belong to.

 Are we able to include employment experiences for which we were paid but for which we did not receive T4s on our application?